 Documentation is confidential and will not be released or discussed with the student’s permission.
 For more information, please see the Documentation page and Requirements for Documentation of Disabilities.

-If the student needs, or expects to need, an accommodation not supported by their documentation, the student should discuss further evaluation with the Director of Disabilities Services.
+If the student needs, or expects to need, an accommodation not supported by their documentation, the student should discuss options for additional evaluation with DS Staff.

-Students already registered with Disabilities Services are expected to submit an Accommodations Request Form each quarter.
-Students should submit a request after registering for classes and no later than the first or second week of the term to ensure sufficient time to notify faculty.
+Students already registered with Disability Services are expected to submit an Accommodations Request Form each quarter.
+Accommodations must be requested in a timely manner and students should submit a request after registering for classes and no later than the first week of the term to ensure sufficient time to notify faculty.
 For those who qualify for alternative media, an Electronic Books Request Form must also be submitted each quarter.

 Changes can be made to a student’s existing accommodation plan.
 To add accommodations or inquire about future services, the student must meet with the Director of Disabilities Services.